See the Story Index for Wael Abdelgawad’s other stories.

 There was no one else there.
 The entire fight had been nearly silent, and had attracted no attention.
 Teardrop had stopped seizing and was unconscious.
 His chest rose and fell, so I knew he was alive.
 Gold Tooth was curled up in a fetal position, hands on his belly, moaning in pain.
 The red-haired youngster – Sleepy – had gotten to his feet and was stumbling away, his arm dripping blood in random patterns, like a Pollock painting.
 I let him go.

 My hands shook and my jaw muscles worked as I forced my rage down, taking deep breaths to calm myself.
-I put my knife away, picked up the fedora where it had rolled into the gutter – thankfully it was not stained with blood, as it would have been difficult to clean – and limped back to my car, cradling my ribs where I’d been kicked I drove away.
+I put my knife away, picked up the fedora where it had rolled into the gutter – thankfully it was not stained with blood, as it would have been difficult to clean – and limped back to my car, cradling my ribs where I’d been kicked.
+I eased into my car and drove away.

 Parking in front of my office, I removed the cash from the trap, hoisted the backpack containing the surveillance equipment, and unlocked the office door.
 When I flicked the light switch, nothing happened.
 The office remained dark.